Community Health Worker Career Overview

 Certification Requirements

-Upon successful completion of the Community Health curriculum, graduates are awarded a certificate as a Community Health Worker.
-To work in Illinois, graduates of the program must provide proof of graduation from a Community Health training program.
+Upon successful completion of the Community Health Worker curriculum, graduates are awarded a certificate as a Community Health Worker.

 Career Opportunities

-According to the US Bureau of Labor Statistics’ Occupational Outlook Handbook, the median wage for Community Health Workers was $48,860 with a 17% growth outlook from 2020-2030.
+According to the US Bureau of Labor Statistics’ Occupational Outlook Handbook, the median wage for Community Health Workers in 2023 was $48,200.
 Hourly and salary ranges can vary dependent on hiring facility and demographics.

 Career Outlook